neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/git-cli-and-remote.md

 The first command tells git to add a new remote repository and remember it under the name "origin".

 The second command renames the branch that you are working on to "main".
 You don't have to understand what branches are - we will go over that in a future session.
+This command is only relevant if you use older versions of git.

 The third command pushes your local commits to the remote repository.
 After executing this command you can refresh the GitHub page in your browser and you will see that the remote repository contains all the commits of your local repository.